TYPO3-Documentation/t3docs-screenshots/README.rst

 Make screenshots of TYPO3 + EXT:introduction + Subset of actions
 ----------------------------------------------------------------

-A custom identifier can be assigned to a block of actions and then used to execute only that specific subset of actions.
+A custom identifier can be assigned to an action block and then used to execute only that specific subset of actions.
+However, action blocks cannot be executed if their custom identifier begins with an underscore, which is intended for inclusion in other action blocks.

 .. code-block:: json